ashwanirajan/Central-Limit-Theorem-USF-MSDS610/README.md

 ## Visualizing the Central Limit Theorem
 ​
-Since the Central Limit Theorem is not a straightforward concept, some visual demonstrations would help with understanding the intuition better.
+Since the Central Limit Theorem is not a straightforward concept, some visual demonstrations would help with understanding intuition better.
 We have created an interactive demonstration of the Central Limit Theorem for different population distributions.
 Based on user input, we can draw samples from five population distributions:

-  1) The uniform distribution, which models the outcome on a fair sided die.
+  1) The uniform distribution, which models the outcome on a fair-sided die.
   2) The Poisson distribution, which describes the goals scored in a football game.
   3) The Binomial distribution, which represents the number of heads on n tosses of a coin.
-  4) The normal distribution which describes the adult male heights in the US.
+  4) The normal distribution, which describes the adult male heights in the US.
   5) The exponential distribution, which describes the distribution of wait time between bus arrivals.

 ![alt text](https://github.com/ashwanirajan/Central-Limit-Theorem-USF-MSDS610/blob/main/Images/Choosing_Distribution.png)